Board of Directors

 I enjoy my family, yoga, music, birdwatching and being outdoors in the Pacific Northwest.

-I have been a volunteer since February of this year, and have volunteered almost 400 hours in that span.
-Most of the time has been spent as a Build Instructor, and I’ve done shifts in Advanced Testing and Laptops.
+I have been a volunteer since February of 2011, and volunteered almost 400 hours on the floor.
+Most of that time was spent as a Build Instructor, and I’ve done shifts in Advanced Testing and Laptops.

 My full time job is property management.
 I have a portfolio of properties that I oversee operationally and financially.
 I am also a member of the Portland Football Officials Assoc. and officiate high school football games each Fall.